Back to Blog

 How often should I update my Skills Stack portfolio?

 Treat it as a living document.
 Update it quarterly with any new significant project that demonstrates a new skill combination or level of impact.
 Even if you're not job hunting, maintaining it keeps your professional narrative sharp for networking, speaking opportunities, or internal promotions.
+I schedule a 30-minute review every quarter to add new metrics or refine project descriptions.

 I'm a student/new grad with limited experience.
 How do I create a compelling stack?